comp500/cs-docs-mkdocs/docs/wikibook.md

 ### Q16 - Hit a character with a weapon.

-A massive question that require creating a couple of functions and changing some existing ones, along with adding a new data type to the Character object.
+A massive question that requires creating a couple of functions and changing some existing ones, along with adding a new data type to the Character object.
 I can't see this being in the exam due to it being a long and difficult task to carry out.
 If it was to show up, you're looking at around 15+ marks, but as I said, I don't think they'd ever ask something like this, or especially to the degree that I have coded it.
 They could possibly ask for a much simpler one of just attacking a character no matter what, but that seems silly.

 ??? example "Example Solution"